snap-stanford/MLAgentBench/README.md

 ```
 For Kaggle datasets, you need to set up Kaggle API and authentication (~/.kaggle/kaggle.json) as described [here](https://www.kaggle.com/docs/api).
 You may also need to provide manual consent to the rules of specific competitions by following the prompts.

 Finally, put API keys under the root directory of this repo (or wherever you run scripts from).
-Currently, we support OpenAI (openai_api_key.txt in format of organization:APIkey), Claude (claude_api_key.txt), and CRFM API (crfm_api_key.txt).
+Currently, we support OpenAI (openai_api_key.txt in the format of organization:APIkey), Claude (claude_api_key.txt), and CRFM API (crfm_api_key.txt).
 To use an AutoGPT agent, setup the directory as described [here](https://docs.agpt.co/setup/).

 # Quick Start